ECLAD: Extracting Concepts with Local Aggregated Descriptors: ECLAD

-In contrast to other approaches \citep{DBLP:journals/corr/abs-1907-07165,DBLP:conf/nips/GhorbaniWZK19}, we extract concepts on a pixel level by using LADs.
-Therefore, we compute the sensitivity on a pixel level, and aggregate it for each concept.
-We use the same approach and also aggregate gradients to obtain $g_{x_i} \in \mathbb{R}^{h \times w \times c^*}$,
+\textbf{First, we propose the computation of the sensitivity of a prediction on a pixel level using LADs}.
+For this, we use the same approach as before and also aggregate gradients to obtain $g_{x_i} \in \mathbb{R}^{h \times w \times c^*}$,